danfruehauf/Scripts/bash_scripting_conventions/README.md

 	[ x"$option_a" = x ] && usage
 }
 ```
- * In case there's required user intervention, you MAY create a neat dialog using dialog, DON'T BE LAZY if you want people to use your scripts:
+ * In case there's required user intervention, you MAY create a neat dialog using `dialog`, DON'T BE LAZY if you want people to use your scripts:
 ```
 if dialog --yesno "Are you sure you want to wipe out your whole hard drive?"
 0 0; then
 	echo "OMG, FAIL."; exit 2
 else
-	echo "Good choice mate."
+	echo "Good choice, mate."
 fi
 ```